lobpcg/blopex/README.md

 HYPRE has an incomplete (as of 2019) implementation of the "true multivector," with some key functions still missing, and apparently no plans to complete it.

-PETSc developers plan (Nov.
-2019) to implement the "true multivector" in the next PETSc release in the format of `TAIJ` matrix that will allow `MatMult`, `MatSolve`, etc., using aggregated communication for distribution of the multivector between the processors and contiguous local structure suitable for high level BLAS.
-Please contact `petsc-maint@mcs.anl.gov` for questions/comments.
+As of 2019, we are not aware of plans from PETSc developers to implement the "true multivector" in PETSc that allows `MatMult`, `MatSolve`, etc., using aggregated communication for distribution of the multivector between the processors and contiguous local structure suitable for high level BLAS.
+However, this is indeed implemented in SLEPc.

 Related Projects
 ----------------